Here you will find news releases and the latest news featuring the Office of the Secretary of State.

 Media Contact: Misty Curn, Strategic Communications Director

-2024 North Dakota General Election Absentee/Vote by mail and Early Voting Statistics - Please note that these are not election results.
-General Election unofficial results will begin posting at 8 p.m.
-CST – November 5, 2024
+2026 North Dakota Primary Election Absentee/Vote By Mail and Early Voting Numbers - Please note that these are not election results.
+Primary Election unofficial results will begin posting at 8 p.m.
+CST – June 9, 2026

 Recent News